+Prerequisite: Civil Engineering 4234.
-3471 Advanced Engineering Problems Original investigation of special problems in the student's field, the problem to be selected by the student with the approval of the chairman of the department.

-Prerequisite: Senior standing and consent of the chairman of the department.
+- 3471 Advanced Engineering Problems

+Original investigation of special problems in the student's field, the problem to be selected by the student with the approval of the head of the department.
+Pre-requisite: Senior standing and consent of the head of the department.

-3473 Advanced Concrete Design Covers modern development in concrete design including ultimate strength theory, shrinkage and creep, pre-stress, design, torsion, shear walls, plate slabs, yield line theory of theory of slabs and thin shell analysis of design.
-Prerequisite: Civil Engineering 3335 and Civil Engineering 3343; or a B.S. degree in Civil Engineering.
+- 3473 Advanced Concrete Design

+Covers modern development in concrete design including ultimate strength theory, shrinkage and creep, pre-stress, design, torsion, shear walls, plate slabs, yield line theory of slabs and thin shell analysis of design.
+Prerequisite: Civil Engineering 3335 and Civil Engineering 3343.

+- 3483 Foundations

-3483 Foundation Design Covers the design and construction of foundations for bridges and building considering soil pressure distribution.
-Includes spread footings, combined footings, mats, pile groups, caissons, and piers.
-Prerequisite: Civil Engineering 3448; or a B.S. degree in Civil Engineering.
+Design and construction of foundations for bridges and buildings, considering soil pressure distribution.
+Spread and combined footings, mats, pile groups, caissions and piers.
+Prerequisite: Civil Engineering 3335 and 3348.

+ELECTRICAL ENGINEERING

-ELECTRICAL ENGINEERING Mr. Decker, in charge of curriculum.
+PROFESSOR NICHOLS, in charge of curriculum.